ovanvincq/HARF-drawing/README.md

 The tab "Direct computation" computes the evolution of all the structural fiber parameters during the drawing process with the input chosen by the user.

-The tab "Optimization" computes the pressures and the furnace temperature that allow to obtain a target fiber with a given preform.
+The tab "Optimization" computes the pressures and the furnace temperature that allow to obtain a target fiber from a given preform.

 ### Installation